Alan Jackson: Mid-to-late 1990s

 The Greatest Hits Collection was released on October 24, 1995.
-The disc contained 17 hits, two newly recorded songs ("I'll Try" and "Tall, Tall Trees"), and the song "Home" from Here in the Real World that had never been released as a single.
-These first two songs both made number one.
+The disc contained seventeen hits, two newly recorded songs ("I'll Try" and "Tall, Tall Trees"), and the song "Home" from Here in the Real World that had never been released as a single.
+These first two songs both charted at number one.
 Everything I Love followed in 1996.
 Its first single, the Tom T. Hall-penned "Little Bitty", took Jackson to the top of the charts in late 1996.
 The album also included the number one hit "There Goes" and a number two cover of Charly McClain's 1980 single "Who's Cheatin' Who".
 The album's fifth single was "A House with No Curtains", which became his first release since 1989 to miss the top 10.

 1998's High Mileage was led off by the number four "I'll Go On Loving You".
 After it came the album's only number one hit, "Right on the Money", co-written by Phil Vassar and Charlie Black.
 With Jackson's release of Under the Influence in 1999, he took the double risk on an album of covers of country classics while retaining a traditional sound when a rock- and pop-tinged sound dominated country radio.
-When the Country Music Association (CMA) asked George Jones to trim his act to 90 seconds for the 1999 CMA awards, Jones decided to boycott the event.
+When the Country Music Association (CMA) asked George Jones to trim his act to 90 seconds for the 1999 CMA awards, Jones decided to boycott this event.
 In solidarity, Jackson interrupted his own song and launched into Jones's song "Choices" and then walked offstage.